-“Building to Impress: New York Skyscrapers and the People who Commissioned Them”, will be held tomorrow (Thursday, December 13, 2012, @ 1:15pm) at the Stephen A. Schwarzman Building, in the South Court Auditorium.
+“Rockefeller Center: Architecture, Sculpture, and the Rockettes” will be held tomorrow (Thursday, January 9, 2014, @ 1:15 pm) at the Stephen A. Schwarzman Building, in the South Court Auditorium.